trufflesuite/truffle/packages/truffle-core/README.md

 $ truffle build
 ```

-This will create a new, built version of the app in the `./build` directory.
-Using the default `app.json`, you can run your app by simply opening up `./build/index.html` in your browser.
+This will create a new, built version of the app in the `./environments/<name>/build` directory.
+Using the default `truffle.json`, you can run your app by simply opening up `./environments/<name>/build/index.html` in your browser, or by running `truffle serve`.

 You can have Truffle automatically build your app when you save changes: